-Notwithstanding section 76, Council may, by enacting a law, delegate administrative authority in relation to a law enacted under section 75 to any body or person established or authorized under this Land Code.
+79 Notwithstanding section 78, Council may, by enacting a law, delegate administrative authority in relation to a law enacted under section 76 to any body or person established or authorized under this Land Code.

-Law-making procedure
+Law-making Procedure

-- A proposed law may be introduced at a duly convened meeting of the Council by - (1) the Chief or a Councilor; or - (2) a representative of the Land Advisory Committee or other body composed of members that may be authorized by Council to do so. - 79 Before a proposed law may be enacted by the Council: - (1) Council must comply with the provisions in this Part 4 relating to the Land Advisory Committee and community input or approval, as applicable; - (2) a proposed law must be tabled at a meeting of the council held at least twenty-eight (28) days before the law is to be voted upon; and - (3) a proposed law must be posted in the band office and on the Skawahlook website at least twenty-one (21) days before the law is to be voted upon. - A law is enacted if it is approved by a majority of the Council at a meeting of the Council open to the members. - The original copy of any law or resolution concerning the land shall be signed by a quorum of Council present at the meeting at which it was enacted.
+- 80 A proposed law may be introduced at a duly convened meeting of Council by - (1) the Chief or a Councilor; or - (2) a representative of the Land Advisory Committee or other body composed of members that may be authorized by Council to do so. - 81 Before a proposed law may be enacted by Council: Skawahlook Land Code April 13th, 2019

-Urgent matters
+- (1) Council must comply with the provisions in this Part 4 relating to the Land Advisory Committee and community input or approval, as applicable; - (2) a proposed law must be tabled at a meeting of Council held at least twenty-eight (28) days before the law is to be voted upon; and - (3) a proposed law must be posted in the band office and on the Skawahlook website at least twenty-one (21) days before the law is to be voted upon. - A law is enacted if it is approved by a majority of Council at a meeting of Council open to the members. - The original copy of any law or resolution concerning the land shall be signed by a quorum of Council present at the meeting at which it was enacted.

-- The Council may enact a law without the preliminary steps required under section 79, if the Council is of the opinion that the law is needed urgently to protect Skawahlook land or the members. - Any law enacted pursuant to section 82 shall expire one-hundred-twenty (120) days after its enactment, unless re-enacted in accordance with section 81.
+Urgent Matters

-Publication of laws
+- Council may enact a law without the preliminary steps required under section 81, if Council is of the opinion that the law is needed urgently to protect Skawahlook land or the members. - Any law enacted pursuant to section 84 shall expire one-hundred-twenty (120) days after its enactment, unless re-enacted in accordance with section 83.

-- 84 All laws shall be published in the minutes of Council. - Within seven (7) days after a law has been enacted, Council shall post a copy of the law in the administrative offices of the Skawahlook.
+Publication of Laws

-- Council shall cause to be kept, at the administrative offices of the Skawahlook, a register of the original copy of all laws and resolutions, including laws and resolutions that have been repealed or are no longer in force. - Any person may obtain a copy of a law or resolution on payment of a reasonable fee set by Council.
+- All laws shall be published in the minutes of Council. - Within seven (7) days after a law has been enacted, Council shall post a copy of the law in the administrative offices of the Skawahlook. - Council shall cause to be kept, at the administrative offices of the Skawahlook, a register of the original copy of all laws and resolutions, including laws and resolutions that have been repealed or are no longer in force. - Any person may obtain a copy of a law or resolution on payment of a reasonable fee set by Council.

-Commencement of laws
+Commencement of Laws